Faulhaber polynomials and reciprocal Bernoulli polynomials: Historical remarks and results

 We give now some historical remarks including some curiosities.
 While Bernoulli~\cite[p.\,95]{Bernoulli:1713} referred to Faulhaber in 1713, and K\"astner~\cite{Kaestner:1799} gave an overview of Faulhaber's work in 1799, it seems that Faulhaber had been forgotten since then for a long time until around 1980, according to Edwards~\cite{Edwards:1982}.
-However, in Cantor's summary of the history of mathematics of 1892, Faulhaber was mentioned numerously again (cf.~\cite[Vol.\,2, pp.\,683--684]{Cantor:1880}).
+However, in Cantor's summary of the history of mathematics of 1892, Faulhaber was mentioned numerously (cf.~\cite[Vol.\,2, pp.\,683--684]{Cantor:1880}).

-Jacobi's paper~\cite{Jacobi:1834} of 1834 gives no credit to Faulhaber, only two sparse references of Maclaurin~\cite{Maclaurin:1742} and Poisson~\cite{Poisson:1826}, whereas results of Euler are implicitly assumed.
-For example, one finds in the paper Euler's value $\zeta(2) = \pi^2/6$ (today Riemann's zeta function) and certain unknown coefficients $\alpha_m$, which are effectively connected with the Bernoulli numbers via $\alpha_m = \norm{\BN_{2m}}/(2m)!$ (in modern notation) when citing Euler~\cite{Euler:1740,Euler:1770}.

-Apparently, subsequent related publications in the period of 1834--1980 were influenced by Jacobi's paper, so only this one has been cited.
+Jacobi's paper~\cite{Jacobi:1834} of 1834 gives no credit to Faulhaber, and only two sparse references to Maclaurin~\cite{Maclaurin:1742} and Poisson~\cite{Poisson:1826}, whereas results of Euler are implicitly assumed.
+For example, one finds in the paper Euler's zeta value $\zeta(2) = \pi^2/6$ (today Riemann's zeta function) and certain coefficients $\alpha_m$.
+Citing Euler~\cite{Euler:1740,Euler:1770} thoroughly would show that the coefficients $\alpha_m$ are effectively connected with the Bernoulli numbers via $\alpha_m = \norm{\BN_{2m}}/(2m)!$ (in modern notation).
+Apparently, it seems that subsequent related publications in the period of 1834--1980 were influenced only by Jacobi's paper.

 In the correspondence between Gauss and Schumacher, which lasted for many years, Schumacher~\cite[No.\,1147, pp.\,298--299]{Gauss&Schumacher:1863} reported on April 8, 1847, the following.
 Jacobi wrote to Schumacher with some pride (translated analogously from German):